LCTT/TranslateProject/sources/tech/20170718 Top 4 reasons I use dwm for my Linux window manager.md

-Top 4 reasons I use dwm for my Linux window manager
+【haoqixu 翻译中】Top 4 reasons I use dwm for my Linux window manager
 ============================================================

 ### A window manager handles the sizing and arrangement of the windows you open, among other things.